ycs77/headlessui-float-docs/src/react/adaptive-width.md

 ```

 ::: tip INFO
-This solution involves the use of `floatingAs={React.Fragment}`.
+This solution involves the use of `floatingAs={Fragment}`.
 If a transition  that includes CSS `transform` is also used simultaneously, it will cause conflicts.
 If you need to use it, please refer to [Render floating element wrapper - With transition](render-wrapper.md#with-transition) for a solution to this problem.
 :::

 ## Adaptive width using JS <Badge label="Experimental" />